·

 When the

-tops of the endplates are tilted “inward” toward the body of the module,
+top of an endplate is tilted “inward” toward the body of the module,

 When the

-tops of the endplates are tilted “outward” away from the body of the
+top of an endplate is tilted “outward” away from the body of the

 module, there is a tendency during setup to tighten the C-clamp all the

-tries to flex outward which may break or loosen framework joints, etc.
+try to flex outward.
+This can break or loosen framework joints, etc.

-warping or twisting of endplates will also introduce variations and/or
+Warping or twisting of endplates will also introduce variations or

 combinations of the above problems.